 In the field of applications to fuel cells, the study has been directed to the preparation of catalysts which are tolerant to CO by using Ru, Sn, Co and Fe combined with Pt.

 Attention was then turned to the photo-electro water splitting: this technique combines the process of electrolysis with the photocatalysis in order to obtain hydrogen exploiting the solar radiation.
 The research involves the preparation and characterization of electrodes based on titanium dioxide both in nanopowder and in nanotubes forms, which present very high surface and high photo-electrochemical capability.
 Currently, modification of the nanotubular surface with organic sensitizer are under investigation, with the aim to improve the harvest of the visible light.
 The grafting of organic on titania nanotubes have been performed by the electroreduction of diazonium salts, which allows to a covalent and very stable link.
 With this technique, TiO2 has been functionalized by cumarin-343 and polyaniline obtaining improvements of the electrode performances.
 Analogously, hybrid electrodes have been obtained for sensing application modifying gold and porous silicon with oligonucleotides chains and conducting polymers respectively.

 Another research interest is the electrodeposition of refractory metals such as niobium, tantalum and zirconium using ionic liquids as solvents: multilayer of these metals can be used for the control of the radiations in nuclear reactors.
 In particular Nb/Cu and Ta/Cu have been prepared and characterized.

-The research activities are documented by 66 papers published in international peer-reviewed scientific journals and by more than 100 contribution at national and international congresses.
-Bibliometrics (SCOPUS 2002-Genuary 2020):
+The research activities are documented by 79 papers published in international peer-reviewed scientific journals, 23 proceedings of conference, two book chapters and by more than 140 contribution at national and international congresses.
+Bibliometrics (SCOPUS 2002-May 2022):